trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 # Popular Vote Results

+Without further ado, it is time to unveil my predictions for the 2024 presidential election!

+First, my popular vote prediction is summarized in the table below.
+I am predicting a 51.26% Harris two-party vote share.
+At the 80% confidence level, my predictive interval crosses the 50% mark, so my model cannot identify a clear winner.

 | Dem Two-Party Vote Share| Lower Bound| Upper Bound|
 |------------------------:|-----------:|-----------:|
 |                    51.26|       46.52|       55.99|

+I should also note that Harris’s predicted margin of victory under this model has declined in past weeks, as recent national polls favoring Trump have poured in.

 # Electoral College Results